There’s no such thing as a free lunch, the old saying goes. But just leave it to the snackoisseur to prove them wrong.

 Invariably we arrived just before the servers put out several varieties of free pizza – thin crust cheese and sausage, pepperoni, the “works” with mushroom, green pepper and onion, and also stuffed and deep-dish pizza.
 One time, we arrived just as they were serving the pizzas – that was a red-letter day because I had to watch absolutely no football.
 We always sat at the bar near the tables that would soon be loaded with pizzas, so that I could be first in line.
 I loaded my plate high with pizza.

 Of course, we had to spend some money to justify our feasting.
 So, I ordered a Coke and my girlfriend sipped seltzer water.
 She told the bartender, who was about college age, not to major in history or political science as I did, or psychology as she did.
-She explained that the job opportunities for those majors are less than lucrative, and then you’ll end up like us, snagging free pizza at halftime in bars.
+She explained that the job opportunities for those majors are less than lucrative.
+Then you’ll end up like us, snagging free pizza at halftime in bars.